-There are a variety of plugins that enable additional functionality in Omeka, but in order to easily add them you will first need to install Escher, a plugin installer.
+There are a variety of plugins that enable additional functionality in Omeka.
 See all plugins available for Omeka and their descriptions.

-1. Find the Escher plugin (on the page linked above) and click the red button on the right to download the Escher zip file.
+1. Find the desired plugin on the page linked above and click the red button on the right to download its zip file.

 2. Next, open up your cPanel Dashboard and click on the File Manager.
 You can find the File Manager under ‘Files’ or by typing “File Manager” in the upper right search bar.